-- Law degree acquired in one of the Member States of the European Union
+- Law degree acquired in one of the Member States of the European Union;

-- Master’s degree in European law
+- Master’s degree in European law;

-- Advanced knowledge of the EU legal system in general, including in particular the procedures before the Court of Justice of the European Union
+- Advanced knowledge of the EU legal system in general, including in particular the procedures before the Court of Justice of the European Union;

-- Good training and lecturing skills.
+- Good training and lecturing skills;

-- Fluency (oral and written) in English and French, a high level or fluency in a third EU language will be an advantage.
+- Fluency (oral and written) in English and French, a high level or fluency in a third EU language will be an advantage;

 - Nationality of one of the EU Member States.

 The offered grade will be in line with the requirements of the function and will also depend on the background and experience of the selected candidate.
-The succesful candidate will be initially offered a one-year contract, with the possibility of extension.
+The successful candidate will be initially offered a one-year contract, with the possibility of extension.